darklang/docs/docs/reference/languagedetails.md

 ### Characters

-Characters in Dark are single display characters.
-Technically, they are Extended Grapheme Clusters, and support `'a'`, `'1'`, `'Ż'`, `'🇵🇷'`, `'👩‍👩‍👧‍👦'`, etc. See [Strings](###Strings) above for additional context.
+A character in Dark represents a character that you see on your screen, such as `'a'`, `'1'`, `'Ż'`, `'🇵🇷'`, `'👩‍👩‍👧‍👦'`.
+This is in contrast to most languages, where a character represents one byte, or perhaps a Unicode codepoint.
+We chose this

+The technical name for a Dark character is an _Extended Grapheme Cluster_, and can best be thought of as supporting the entire character you see in front of you - in the case of emoji, this includes such things as combining characters and skin tones.
+See [Strings](###Strings) above for additional context.

-While the Dark language has sufficient support for Characters, the Editor experience with Characters is quite limited.
-For example, attempting to `let charExample = 'a'` will fail, as it does not support defining a character with a `'` single-quote.
-Until proper support exists, you can define a Char in Dark rather indirectly: `let charExample = "👩‍👩‍👧‍👦" |> String::toList |> List.head`.
+While the Dark language has support for Characters, the Editor experience with Characters is quite limited.
+For example, we do not yet support Character literals using single quotes, such as `'a'`.
+Until proper support exists, you can define a Char in Dark rather indirectly:
+`let charExample = "👩‍👩‍👧‍👦" |> String::toList |> List.head`.

 ### Lists/Arrays